-(b) In addition to the notice, the Director may order the resident to remove the interfering vehicle through personal service or certified mail.
+(b) In addition to the notice, the Finance Director may order the resident to remove the interfering vehicle through personal service or certified mail.
 Such order shall include the phone number of an employee of the Service Fee Business Office empowered to cancel any towing or moving directive upon being given reasonable cause for the failure of the resident to move the vehicle and proof that good faith efforts are being made to pay the outstanding balance of the sewer user fee.
 The order shall further require compliance within ten (10) days from service, and shall provide that, should the resident choose to comply by moving the vehicle, in order to avoid a fee for requiring a visit by the tow truck, the resident must notify the Service Fee Business Office that the vehicle no longer interferes with access to the water meter.

-(c) If the resident refuses to comply with the order, after an additional ten (10) days have lapsed from the service of notice and no satisfactory explanation has been received by the Director for the failure of the resident to move the vehicle, the vehicle may be either towed away or, if possible, the vehicle may be moved or lifted to permit access to the water meter, either being at the expense of the resident.
+(c) If the resident refuses to comply with the order, after an additional ten (10) days have lapsed from the service of notice and no satisfactory explanation has been received by the Finance Director for the failure of the resident to move the vehicle, the vehicle may be either towed away or, if possible, the vehicle may be moved or lifted to permit access to the water meter, either being at the expense of the resident.
 The water service of the resident may not be reconnected until all payments, including the towing service, have been paid.

 (d) The towing company responsible for the service detailed in this Section shall be selected in accordance with the Public Bid Law, R.S.
 38:2211, et seq.